austincunningham/myblog/src/markdown/2022/buildk8operator.md

 Cluster admin access to that cluster

-## Using the Opereator-sdk to bootstrap your project
+## Using the Operator-sdk to bootstrap your project
 First what is an Kubernetes operator?
 Operators allow you to extend the Kubernetes API by adding you own custom resources to a cluster.
 This is the most basic operator I can make, It will create a pod for a micro service and create a route for the micro service and allow you to specify the amount of replicas.
 I will outline all the steps I have take.
 First I use the generate command to scaffold the operator project.
 ```bash
 mkdir pod-route